-Joe Matthews is entering his fourth year as Sports Information Director at Emory & Henry College.
-He is responsible for the day-to-day operations of the sports information department, directing media and statistical coverage of the College's 13 intercollegiate teams and the maintenance of GoWasps.com.
+Joe Matthews is in his ninth year at Emory & Henry College and fifth as Director of Sports Information & Game Day Operations, serving for the previous four years as Sports Information Director.
+He is responsible for the day-to-day operations of the sports information department, directing media and statistical coverage of the College's 20 NCAA Division III teams, two Intermont Equestrian riding programs, competitive cheer & dance teams and the maintenance of GoWasps.com.

 Before joining the staff at E&H, Matthews served his alma mater, Lenoir-Rhyne University, as a sports information specialist from April 2010 to May 2011.
-He was the official statistician for volleyball and provided game day assistance at football, basketball and softball games.
+He was the official statistician for volleyball and provided game day assistance for football, basketball and softball.

 Matthews was previously Assistant Sports Information Director at Carson-Newman College during the 2009-10 season.
-While at the Jefferson City, Tenn., school, he assisted in the redesign of the athletic website and was the official statistician for football, basketball and volleyball.
-Matthews was also the primary contact for women's basketball and volleyball while assisting with football, men's basketball and men's and women's soccer.
+While at the Jefferson City, Tennessee, school, he assisted in the redesign of the athletic website and was the official statistician for football, basketball and volleyball.
+Matthews sserved as the primary contact for women's basketball and volleyball while assisting with football, men's basketball and men's and women's soccer.

 Prior to his stint at C-N, Matthews was Graduate Assistant Sports Information Director at Lenoir-Rhyne from 2007 to 2009.
 He served as primary contact for the women’s basketball, softball, volleyball and women’s swimming teams and assisted with the Bears' other athletic programs including football and men's and women's soccer.
 Matthews also spearheaded the redesign of L-R's athletic website during the early summer of 2009.

-In the spring of 2014, Matthews provided scoring assistance at the NCAA Division II Women's Golf Championship, held at Rock Barn Golf and Spa in Conover, N.C.
-The event was a return to roots for Matthews, who completed his undergraduate internship with the Greater Hickory Classic at Rock Barn, a tournament on the PGA's Champions Tour.
+In the spring of 2014, Matthews provided scoring assistance at the NCAA Division II Women's Golf Championship, held at Rock Barn Golf & Spa in Conover, North Carolina.
+The event was a homecoming of sorts for Matthews, who completed his undergraduate internship with the Greater Hickory Classic at Rock Barn, a tournament on the PGA's Champions Tour.

 Matthews is a member of the College Sports Information Directors of America (CoSIDA), the Division III Sports Information Directors of America (D3SIDA) and the Virginia Sports Information Directors (VaSID).
-Matthews has been previously involved with the North Carolina Collegiate Sports Information Association (NCCSIA) and served as the coordinator for the Daktronics NCAA Division II All-Southeast Region Women's Basketball Teams for the 2009-10 season.
+Matthews has been previously involved with the North Carolina Collegiate Sports Information Association (NCCSIA).

-In addition to his interests in sports, Matthews also enjoys history, music and zymology.
-A native of Lemon Springs, N.C, he resides in Abingdon.
+In addition to his interests in sports, Matthews enjoys history, music and zymology and is a Freemason.
+A native of Lemon Springs, North Carolina, he resides in Abingdon.